carl87gt/codingclass/readme.md

 ## Installation

 - Download this project.
 As of this this writing this is no need to add Maven/Gradle or any specific libraries.
+- Set the src as a "Sources" folder in your chosen IDE

 ## Running